Connect with others who understand.

 What Are the Different Types of Leukemia?

 Each case of leukemia is either acute or chronic.
-Acute leukemia grows rapidly and requires immediate treatment, while chronic leukemia grows more slowly and may not need to be treated right away.
-Leukemias are also categorized based on the type of white blood cells involved and their stage of maturity.
-Finally, each case of leukemia may be further classified based on the specific genetic mutations found during cytogenetic analysis of cancer cells.
+Acute leukemia grows rapidly and requires immediate treatment, while chronic leukemia grows more slowly and may not require treatment right away.
+Leukemias are also grouped by the type of blood cells involved and their stage of maturity.
+Additionally, leukemia may be further classified based on specific genetic changes found during cytogenetic analysis (genetic testing) of the cancer cells.

 The four main types of leukemia are:

-• Acute myeloid leukemia (AML — also called acute myelogenous leukemia)
+• Acute myeloid leukemia (AML) — Also called acute myelogenous leukemia, affecting myeloid cells

-There are dozens of subtypes of these four types.
-CLL/SLL is assigned stages, but most leukemia is not.
-Cases of CML are described by phases.
-There are several rare types of leukemia that don’t fall neatly into any of the categories above, and some types of leukemia may also be classified as another form of blood cancer, such as lymphoma or myeloproliferative neoplasms (MPNs).
+Each of these main types has many subtypes.
+CLL/SLL cases are assigned stages, whereas CML cases are described by phases.
+Some rare types of leukemia don’t fit into the main categories above, and certain types may develop from other blood cancers, such as lymphoma or myeloproliferative neoplasms (MPNs).

 How Is Leukemia Treated?

 Many types of treatment are used to fight leukemia.
-Depending on the type of leukemia you have, treatment options may include chemotherapy, immunotherapy, targeted therapies, radiation therapy, and stem cell transplantation.
-Some people with leukemia choose to participate in clinical trials.
+Depending on the stage and type of leukemia you have, standard treatment options may include:

-Your doctor will recommend treatment options based on several different factors, including which type of leukemia you have.
-Your age and overall health may also be important factors in finding the best leukemia treatment for you.
-Treatments may be combined in a treatment plan or used alone as a single treatment, known as monotherapy.
+Your hematologist/oncologist (blood cancer specialist) will recommend treatment options based on several different factors, including which type of leukemia you have, your age, and your overall health.
+Treatments may be used alone (called monotherapy) or combined into a treatment plan.

-In cases of acute leukemia, treatment needs to begin immediately.
-Chronic leukemia grows more slowly and may not require treatment right away.
+In acute leukemia, treatment needs to start immediately.
+Chronic leukemia grows more slowly and may not require treatment right away, an approach sometimes called “watch and wait.”
 The goals of leukemia treatment may also differ from case to case.
-A cure may be possible for many cases of acute leukemia, but treatments for chronic leukemia may focus on achieving remission and preventing relapses, or simply slowing the growth of cancer.
+A cure may be possible for many cases of acute leukemia, but treatments for chronic leukemia may focus on achieving remission (no signs of cancer) and preventing relapses, or simply slowing the growth of cancer.

 Read more about treatments for leukemia.